+Mounting

-Mounting The steps and dimensions that must be The steps and dimensions that must be compiled with during mounting are specified solely in the mounting instructions supplied with the device.
-All mounting-related information in this brochure is therefore provisional and non-binding, and will not become the subject matter of a contract.
+The steps and dimensions that must be complied with during mounting are specified solely in the mounting instructions supplied with the device.
+All mounting-related information in this brochure is therefore provisional and nonbinding, and will not become the subject matter of a contract.